Mathematics - Year 7

 Making links

-During the R106 unit, students are expected to consider the product life cycle of a torch, these environmental and social issues link to science.
+During the R040 unit, students are expected to consider the product life cycle of products, these environmental and social issues link to science.

 How does this subject encourage enrichment and the development of cultural capital, deep learning, and inclusivity?